 There are another two courses a little bit further; an 18 hole at 24km/15miles away Vall d’Or Golf and a 9 hole La Reserva Rotana Golf at 17km/10.5miles away.

 There are two mini-golf courses to enjoy with the family, 18 holes each.
 These courses are beside each other and set amid trees, waterfalls, streams, and little bridges.
 There are also some electric boats for children on a mini lake that are coin-fed.

 The courses are in Sa Coma just a couple of minutes from Cala Millor and are on the Safari hotel complex.
 All visitors are welcome and the courses are open from May to October, they are free for guests staying at the hotel.

 You can access the course at the rear of the hotel complex on Carrer del Savinar.
 If you follow the path by the side of the Eroski supermarket it is about 200 metres from there.

-A couple of minutes in a taxi ride to the south of Cala Millor is the Safari Zoo on the edge of Sa Coma.
-It is a Safari park stroke zoo and is located in Mallorcan countryside where the scenery seems very similar to the savannahs of Africa.
+A short taxi ride to the south of Cala Millor, on the edge of Sa Coma, is the Safari Zoo.
+This fantastic attraction for families and animal lovers is located in Mallorcan countryside, where the scenery seems very similar to the savannahs of Africa.